AxFoundation/strax/docs/source/chunking.md

 A data type's mailbox iterates over the results of the plugin or loader that produces it.
 It also provides an iterator to each plugin that needs it as an input.

 The input iterators given to the plugins must be somewhat magical.
 If we call `next`, but the input is not yet available, we must pause (and do something else) until it is.
 To enable this suspending, strax runs each plugin in a separate thread.
-(We could use a framework like `asyncio` instead if we wanted to run our own scheduler, now we just use the OS' scheduler.)
+(We could use a framework like `asyncio` instead if we wanted to run our own scheduler, now we just use the OS's scheduler.)

 The threads in strax are thus motivated by [concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)), not parallelism.
 As a bonus, they do allow different plugins to run simultaneously.